Fizari/MReader/README.md

 # MReader

 This reader is to be used mainly to display pictures (*e.g.* .png, .jpeg, .bmp) that are higher than wide.
-Its purpose is to ease the reading of book pages, manga pages or any pages that are meant to be read in a common way.
+Its purpose is to ease the reading of book pages, manga pages or any pages that are meant to be read like a book.

 This is a WPF (Windows Presentation Foundation) project to help me learn .NET Core and practice C# desktop application development.